Last Frontiers: Five Ports in Remote Alaska Worth Discovering

 Nome

 Why Nome?
 Located on the edge of the Bering Sea, Nome is a small city with a big history.
 Three men from Sweden discovered gold here in 1898.
-The resulting gold rush brought some 28,000 to Alaska’s far north.
+The resulting gold rush brought some 28,000 people to Alaska’s far north.
 The history of the Iñupiaq Eskimo people dates back thousands of years.
 Today, the town of about 3,800 is best known as the terminus of the grueling 1,000-mile-plus Iditarod Trail Sled Dog race each March.

-Located on Alaska’s far west coast, Nome was founded after three Swedes found gold in 1898/Shutterstock
+Located on Alaska’s far west coast, Nome was founded after three Swedes found gold in 1898./Shutterstock

 Don’t miss: Learn more about the life of the gold prospectors and the Bering Strait Eskimos at the Carrie M. McLain Memorial Museum, named for the daughter of a prospector who became the town historian and one of Nome’s leading citizens.
-Exhibits include rare photos and artifacts such as an Inupiat skin boat and a miner’s tent.
+Exhibits include rare photos and artifacts of remote Alaska, such as an Inupiat skin boat and a miner’s tent.

 Insider tip: Gift shops in town are stocked with authentic Alaska Native arts and crafts.
 Check out the selection of walrus ivory carvings and other Siberian Yupik and Iñupiaq Native art at Maruskiya’s of Nome Alaska.